Unipotent linear suspensions of free groups: Abstract

 \section{Abstract}

-Motivated by the study of the conjugacy problem for outer automorphism of free groups, we develop the algorithmic theory of the free-by-cyclic group produced by unipotent linearly growing automorphisms of f.g. free groups.
+Motivated by the study of the conjugacy problem for outer automorphisms of free groups, we develop the algorithmic theory of the free-by-cyclic groups produced by unipotent linearly growing automorphisms of finitely generated free groups.

 We compute canonical splittings of these suspensions as well as their subgroups.
 We compute their automorphism groups.
 We show that this class of suspensions is effectively coherent.
 We solve the mixed Whitehead problem in these suspensions and show that their subgroups all satisfy the Minkowski property, i.e. that torsion in their outer automorphism group is faithfully represented in some computable finite quotients.